 Living Somatics is a system of neuromuscular education and a movement awareness practice.
 The focus of this training is to learn to teach the key movement lessons, theory and principles of Living Somatics.
 This method teaches us how to use movement and awareness to increase wellbeing, health, and access our greater potential.

 This work teaches us to recognize and release holding patterns and chronic pain resulting from injury, stress, repetitive strain, and habituated posture.
 The Somatic exercises are slow, mindful movements mostly done lying down on the floor.
 The primary focus is on finding ease and quality movement and the form of the movement is secondary.

 This Living Somatic Movement Teacher Training draws from the lineage of the late somatic pioneers Thomas Hanna and Moshe Feldenkrais.
-Living Somatic Education is a safe and gentle approach to neuromuscular re-education.
+Living Somatics is a safe and gentle approach to neuromuscular re-education.
 Through this sensory-motor approach you learn new ways of improving functional movement patterns, self-regulate your nervous system and addresses the main cause of pain in the body.

 In this Training You Learn:

 - To teach a series of Somatic Movement Explorations.
 Each lesson has a unique design to improve a specific function, such as breathing, walking, bending and reaching.

 - Principles and learning strategies of Living Somatics.